docpad-archive/documentation/01-start/05-faq.html.md

 As such, the data which we expose to our templating engines is called the `templateData`.
 [Check out the full listing of template data & helpers here.](/docpad/template-data)

-For instance, to output the current document's title with eco, you would use: `<%=@document.title%>`.
-The reason for the `@` is because Eco associates the `templateData` to the current scope, which with CoffeeScript (what eco uses) you access by using the `@` character.
+For instance, to output the current document's title with Eco, you would use: `<%=@document.title%>`.
+The reason for the `@` is because Eco associates the `templateData` to the current scope, which with CoffeeScript (what Eco uses) you access by using the `@` character.

 ## How can I use environment variables in DocPad?